rowlandz/miscr/README.md

 ## Safety Properties:

-MISCR should guarantee the following safety properties:

-* Every malloc-d reference is freed exactly once
+MiSCR should guarantee that every malloc-ed reference is freed exactly once.

-MISCR does _not_ guarantee these:

-The absence of use-after-frees.
-There is no lifetime analysis, so borrowed references are just as unsafe as C pointers. e.g.,
+MiSCR does _not_ guarantee the absence of use-after-frees.
+There is no lifetime analysis (yet?), so borrowed references are just as unsafe as C pointers. e.g.,

     func main(): i32 = {
       let x: #i8 = C::malloc(10);